-This day was to be a tough day, filled with spills, pills, and sharp, craggy hills.
-It started raining steadily around mid-night, and continued until 1PM.
-That was ok though, because I love sleeping under a tarp or tent in steady drumming rain.
-I sleep lightly, startling awake at the slightest noises in the woods, but the steady thrumming of the rain over my head canceled out the sudden noises and lulled me into a deep sleep.
-Unfortunately though, the deep sleep was followed by constant slipping and sliding over greasy, granite rocks and slick as glass tree roots.
+This day was going to be tough, filled with spills, pills, and sharp, craggy hills.
+It started raining steadily around midnight and continued until 1 PM.
+That was ok, though because I love sleeping under a tarp or tent in steady, drumming rain.
+I slept lightly, startling awake at the slightest noises in the woods, but the steady thrumming of the rain over my head canceled out the sudden noises and lulled me into a deep sleep.
+Unfortunately, the deep sleep was followed by constant slipping and sliding over greasy granite rocks and slick glass tree roots.
 I quit counting after several falls, one of them a little crazy.
 That was the fall that stopped the counting.

 The Hexamid did a great job with the rain, and I woke and packed quickly, propping the umbrella over the pack as I packed it with gear.
 I swung the pack onto my back and attached the umbrella handle to the shoulder strap, using the bungee cords meant for water bottles on the ULA pack.
-I always feel like I have on blinders in my rain jacket hood, but with an umbrella I am cooler and everything is open.
+I always feel like I have on blinders in my rain jacket hood, but with an umbrella, I am cooler, and everything is open.
 I got several comments, my favorite being “sweet umbrella” from the teenagers.
 I felt so hip and cool.
-Thankfully, they saw none of my less than graceful falls.
+Thankfully, they saw none of my less-than-graceful falls.

 I looked forward to cleaning up and scraping off my mud layer.
 Even more entertaining would be counting my bruises.
 This would end up being about an eight bruise section….the highest ever being an eleven.
-I have yet to have a broken bone section, but my tail bone probably came close to qualifying me.
+I have yet to have a broken bone section, but my tailbone probably came close to qualifying me.